intel-iot-devkit/intel-iot-examples-datastore/README.md

 Click on "Settings" then click on "Properties".
 Scroll down to display the field "Git URL".
 Copy the contents of the field.

+### Configure Git

 Now, bring up the command line in the directory you use for this repo.
 Run the following Git command to add the Microsoft Azure server for deployment:

     git remote add azure <GitURL>

 where `<gitURL>` is the value you obtained from on the "Properties" page.
 Now you are ready to deploy.

+### Deploy Web App

 Run the following Git command:

     git push azure master